 The backsplash and countertop design can be the same, or you can mix quartz with a natural stone – just be careful to pick coordinating design choices of course.
 Think twice about using quartz that has a “faux” marble look and a real natural stone together.
 If one product is busy with pattern, pick the other to be a solid subtle color.

-Tile brought all the way up to the ceiling is trending more.
-Although subway tile isn’t necessarily going away, it’s not being used nearly as often.
-Try similar variations of other shapes and patterns.
+Tile brought all the way up to the ceiling is trending more than tile stopping half way.
+Although subway tile isn’t necessarily “dated”, it’s not being used nearly as often.
+Try other shapes and patterns.

 I predict 2021 will see an even bigger shift towards the warmer color palettes.
 Trending kitchen cabinets are: